RDoerfel/pubmed-search/README.md

 pip install .
 ```

-I recommend using the package in its own onda environment to make sure that everything works.
+I recommend using the package in its own conda environment to make sure that everything works.

 ### Usage